 The overwhelming majority of people have one or more bulging or ruptured discs in their neck or low back, yet most do not even know it.
 This is because these herniations occur due to normal degenerative processes and do not cause any discomfort now or ever.
 Of course, this is not to say that herniations can not be problematic.
 They certainly can be troublesome, particularly when enacted by violent trauma.
 However, the circumstances by which disc pathologies can create chronic pain are limited and represent the gross minority of disc irregularities.

-This essay focuses on clarifying intervertebral prolapses in the spinal anatomy.
+This essay focuses on clarifying intervertebral prolapses in the spinal anatomy, more commonly known as herniated discs.

 Most herniated discs do not cause any significant back pain symptoms.
 Some significant disc injuries are painful when they first occur, but resolve quickly and completely in a matter of weeks.
 Most do not require any special care or treatment.